Mina Bissell

 Mina J. Bissell is an Iranian-American biologist known for her research on breast cancer.
 In particular, she has studied the effects of a cell's microenvironment, including its extracellular matrix, on tissue function.

 Early life and education

 Bissell was born in Tehran, Iran and brought up in an educated and wealthy family.
 By the time she graduated from high school, Bissell was the top graduate in her year in Iran.

 A family friend, through the American Friends of Iran, encouraged Bissell to come to the United States.
-She enrolled at Bryn Mawr, then transferred to Radcliffe College where she earned a bachelor's degree in chemistry.
+She enrolled at Bryn Mawr College, then transferred to Radcliffe College where she earned a bachelor's degree in chemistry.
 She obtained a PhD in bacteriology from Harvard Medical School (1969) and was awarded an American Cancer Society postdoctoral fellowship at the University of California, Berkeley.